 A circularity roadmap should make progress measurable.
 The company should decide on suitable Key Performance Indicators (KPI), analyse current status and set goals.
-In Up2Circ we recommend to use one or more of the following indicators:
+In Up2Circ we recommend to use one or more of the following indicators related to the UN Sustainable Development Goals: